 One great benefit of the 2M Red is you have room to upgrade the stylus to the 2M Blue at a later stage.
 Without having to shell out for a new cart.

-From my research the 2M Red offers a great deal more sound from the grooves.
-Re-discover new sounds is a phrase that pops up over and over.
+From my research, the 2M Red offers a great deal more sound from the grooves.
+Re-discover new sound is a phrase that pops up over and over.